kube-rs/website/docs/controllers/object.md

 The [DynamicObject] consists of **just the unavoidable properties** like `apiVersion`, `kind`, and `metadata`, whereas the entire spec is loaded onto an arbitrary [serde_json::Value] via [flattening].

-The benefits you get is that:
+The benefits you get are that:

 - you avoid having to write out fields manually
 - you **can** achieve tolerance against multiple versions of your object